ujwal-kumar/TFE/README.md

 # TFE
-This is the template for LAMP stack and deploy php application
+This is the template for LAMP stack and deploy php application...